JavadTorabiKh/EthereumMixer/README.md

 ## Get Started

 Dive into the world of anonymous transactions with Ethereum Mixer and experience a new level of financial privacy.
 Join the revolution and embrace the future of confidential Ethereum transactions with Ethereum Mixer.
 Your privacy is our top priority.
+To get started, you need to add the Solidity code to the Remix IDE tool and deploy the contract.